elclanrs/jquery.columns/README.md

   width: 75, // percentage of window width
   height: 'auto', // useful for some layouts, you can set it in viewport units (vh)
   center: true, // center layout
-  fillAt: 1024, // Resolution at which the layout is 100% width
+  fillAt: 1024, // Resolution at which the layout becomes 100% width (mobile)
   fontSize: 1.55 // font size in viewport units, calculate with $.columns.calcFontSize }
 ```